These loaded vegan nachos are sure to satisfy your cravings. They’re rich, gooey, meaty, and cheesy, but entirely vegan!

 • Vegan cheese sauce – This is my go-to recipe.

-What is Taco Seasoning?
+What Is Taco Seasoning?

 Taco seasoning is a spice blend that usually includes onion, garlic, chili, paprika, and oregano.
 It often has cumin in it as well, and sometimes some other spices.
 You can find taco seasoning in the grocery store, but if you’re in a pinch, you can make some by combining those ingredients.